-The G2P Research Program has a long history of working with young investigators to advance independent research projects.
+The G2P Research Program has a long history of working with trainees to advance their career development, and with young investigators to advance their research skills.

-Opportunities exist for undergraduate, graduate and medical students as well as postdoctoral fellows to contribute to and expand high-profile studies that are re-shaping the way genomics is being integrated into medicine.
-We also accept genetic counseling interns seeking rotation experience as part of their genetic counseling masters program.
-Our research is interdisciplinary and provides opportunities to learn about diverse topics and research methods in the field of translational genomics.
+Opportunities exist for undergraduate, graduate, and postdoctoral fellows to contribute to and expand high-profile studies that are re-shaping the way genomics is being integrated into medicine.
+We also accept genetic counseling interns seeking rotation experience as part of their genetic counseling masters program, as well as medical students (see more information below).

-Trainees work with Dr. Green and the G2P Research Team to develop independent projects that align with their skill sets and career goals.
+Trainees work with Dr. Green and the entire G2P Team to observe NIH-funded research activities and conduct independent projects that build skills and advance their career goals.

-If you are interested in pursuing a research opportunity with us, please email a description of your interests, your CV, and a writing sample.
+If you are interested in pursuing a research opportunity with us, please complete our G2V Trainee Interest Form.